fire015/onedrive-sharepoint-python-sdk/README.md

 pip install onedrive-sharepoint-python-sdk
 ```

-## Authentication
-The SDK does not handle authentication, it presumes you already have a Microsoft access token which you pass into the constructor (see `examples` folder).

-Use a library like [MSAL](https://pypi.org/project/msal/) or [Azure Identity](https://pypi.org/project/azure-identity/) to handle this.

-## Example
+## Examples
-See the `examples` folder for more.
+See the [examples](https://github.com/fire015/onedrive-sharepoint-python-sdk/tree/master/examples) folder for more.

 ### OneDrive
 ```python